gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Risk Reports with Threat Context
     - Risk dashboards can integrate CTI to explain why certain risks are prioritized
 - Regulatory & Compliance Alignment
-    - CTI supports reporting and evidence for frameworks like ISG, DSG, GDPR, NIS2, DORA ISO 27001 etc
+    - CTI supports evidence reporting for regulations and frameworks like ISG, DSG, GDPR, NIS2, DORA ISO 27001 etc.

 ### Continuous Improvement

 - Threat Landscape Tracking
     - CTI ensures the organization adapts as new threats emerge.
 - Maturity Progression
-    - As threat intelligence capabilities evolve (from tactical to strategic), they contribute to cyber maturity models and roadmaps.
+    - As threat intelligence capabilities evolve, they contribute to cyber maturity models and roadmaps.

 ## Roles & Relationships